-- Single axle trucks, for example as fitted to the Spanish Talgo Pendular high-speed tilting train. - Trucks with independent sideframes, which are commonly used on freight cars and on some baggage cars used in intercity passenger service.
+- Single-axle trucks, for example as fitted to the Spanish Talgo Pendular high-speed tilting train. - Trucks with independent sideframes, which are commonly used on freight cars and on some baggage cars used in intercity passenger service.

-- Articulated frame trucks, such as the Budd Pioneer applied to Amtrak's Amfleet cars used in the Northeast Corridor (at speeds up to 200 km/h (125 mph)), and elsewhere on shorter intercity corridors in the Amtrak system - Rigid frame equalizer beam trucks, such as the Buckeye (formerly GSI) G70 series. - Rigid frame trucks, with the primary suspension positioned between the axle journal and the truck frame, directly above the journal.
+- Articulated frame trucks, such as the Budd Pioneer applied to Amtrak's Amfleet cars used in the Northeast Corridor (at speeds up to 200 km/h (125 mph)), and elsewhere on shorter intercity corridors in the Amtrak system. - Rigid frame equalizer beam trucks, such as the Buckeye (formerly GSI) G70 series. - Rigid frame trucks, with the primary suspension positioned between the axle journal and the truck frame, directly above the journal.
 Trucks of this design are widely used in Europe and Japan, and a number have been supplied to the United States on recently purchased cars.

-An analysis of the population of railroad passenger cars in the United States is detailed in Appendix 2 of the report.
+An analysis of the population of railroad passenger cars in the United States is detailed in Appendix 2.
 Note that this population only includes cars that operate on the main line railroad system.
 Cars which only operate on segregated heavy and light rail mass transit systems are not included.
 The population data show that at the beginning of 1994 there were approximately 6400 passenger cars in operation in the United States.
-Over 90 % of these cars were operated by Amtrak (26%), and the six largest commuter rail authorities (Long Island RR, METRA (Chicago), Metro-North, New Jersey Transit, and Boston and Philadelphia's commuter rail systems).
-Nearly 60% of these cars are equipped with different variants and generations of the GSI/Buckeye equalizer-beam cast steel truck.
+Over 90% of these cars were operated by Amtrak (who operates 26% of the cars), and the six largest commuter rail authorities (Long Island RR, METRA (Chicago), Metro-North, New Jersey Transit, and Boston and Philadelphia's commuter rail systems).
+Of the 6400 passenger cars, nearly 60% are equipped with different variants and generations of the GSI/Buckeye equalizer-beam cast steel truck.
 The other leading truck type in the population is the Budd Pioneer at 24% (on Amtrak Amfleet cars and in a powered version on Metro-North and Long Island electric multiple-unit cars).
-The remaining 16% of cars are equipped with rigid frame trucks having the primary suspension directly above the axle journal, to designs originating in Canada, Europe, Australia, and Japan.
+The remaining 16% of the 6400 cars are equipped with rigid frame trucks having the primary suspension directly above the axle journal, the design of which originate in Canada, Europe, Australia, and Japan.

-Detailed data on 8 selected truck design and passenger car combinations are provided in Appendix 1.
+Detailed data on eight selected truck design and passenger car combinations are provided in Appendix 1.
 The designs were selected to be representative of the trucks currently in use and of trucks likely to be used in increasing numbers in the future.
 The specific designs included are:

-- The Budd Pioneer, as the only truck operated at speeds of 200 km/h (125 mph) - The GSI/Buckeye G70 inside frame unpowered truck used on most single level commuter car - The GSI/Buckeye G70 inside frame powered truck, the most commonly used truck on single-level electric multiple-unit commuter cars - The GSI/Buckeye G70 outside frame unpowered truck used on recently purchased intercity cars - The German Waggon Union MD 76 truck used on the first series of Amtrak Superliner bilevel long-distance intercity cars. - Three types of unpowered rigid frame journal spring trucks from foreign manufacturers, the Nippon Sharyo and Kawasaki from Japan and a bolsterless truck from Comeng in Australia.
-The Nippon Sharyo trucks are used on single level commuter cars, and the other two designs on bilevel commuter cars that are increasingly favored by the commuter rail authorities.
+- The Budd Pioneer, as the only truck operated at speeds of 200 km/h (125 mph). - The GSI/Buckeye G70 inside frame unpowered truck used on most single-level commuter cars. - The GSI/Buckeye G70 inside frame powered truck, the most commonly used truck on single-level electric multiple-unit commuter cars. - The GSI/Buckeye G70 outside frame unpowered truck used on recently purchased intercity cars. - The German Waggon Union MD 76 truck used on the first series of Amtrak Superliner bilevel long-distance intercity cars. - Three types of unpowered rigid frame journal spring trucks from foreign manufacturers, the Nippon Sharyo and Kawasaki from Japan and the bolsterless Comeng truck from Australia.
+The Nippon Sharyo trucks are used on single-level commuter cars, and the other two designs on bi-level commuter cars that are increasingly favored by the commuter rail authorities.